Biodiversity and photovoltaics combined in one area

-RWA Solar Solutions has implemented a pilot project that is unique in Austria.
-A large-scale photovoltaic system combined with biodiversity areas enables energy production in harmony with nature.
-For this purpose, a photovoltaic system with approx. 10,000 solar panels was erected on the premises of Garant Tiernahrung in Pöchlarn.
-On an area of five hectares, a total of 4.1 MWp of power are being operated, directly using half of Garant’s electricity consumption.
+RWA Solar Solutions has realized a pilot project that is unique in Austria.
+A large-scale photovoltaic system combined with biodiversity areas makes it possible to generate energy in harmony with nature.
+To this end, a photovoltaic system with around 10,000 solar panels was built on the Garant Tiernahrung site in Pöchlarn.
+A total output of 4.1 MWp is operated on an area of five hectares, which means that half of Garant’s electricity consumption is used directly.

-The “Eco-Solar-Biotope Pöchlarn” is divided into two areas.
-90 percent of the area is covered in south-facing panels on a fixed slope.
-The ground underneath was planted with a species-rich seed mix and the entire site was bordered with a biodiversity hedge, thus creating habitat for insects, birds, butterflies, amphibians and small mammals.
-The special mounting method using pile-driven profiles allows rainwater to flow between the PV modules, thus avoiding soil sealing.
-This biodiversity area will be scientifically evaluated by the University of Natural Resources and Applied Life Sciences (Boku) over the next few years.
+The “Pöchlarn eco-solar biotope” is divided into two areas.
+Panels with a south-facing orientation and fixed inclination cover 90 percent of the area.
+The ground underneath was planted with a species-rich seed mixture and the entire area was surrounded by a biodiversity hedge, creating a habitat for insects, birds, butterflies, amphibians and small mammals.
+The special installation method using ram profiles allows rainwater to flow between the PV modules, thus avoiding soil sealing.
+This biodiversity area will be scientifically evaluated by the University of Natural Resources and Life Sciences (Boku) over the next few years.

-On the remaining area, three different models of agricultural photovoltaics are tested.
-In this sense, the plant in Pöchlarn is a role model.
-The “migratory crop” with rotating panels for optimal cultivation with tractors, “southern crop” for use with combine harvesters and “power crop” for fruit trees and shrubs.
-RWA Solar Solutions offers farmers a full range of services, from planning and construction to operation and marketing of the energy.
-Crops and soil are protected by the panels from weather conditions such as sunlight, heavy rain and hail.
-The areas are scientifically supervised by the Francisco Josephinum.
+Three different models of agricultural photovoltaics are being tested on the remaining area.
+In this sense, the system in Pöchlarn is a role model.
+The “traveling crop” with rotating panels for optimal processing with tractors, “southern crop” for use with combine harvesters and “power crop” for fruit trees and shrubs.
+RWA Solar Solutions offers farmers all services from planning and construction to operation and marketing of the energy.
+The panels protect the crops and the soil from weather influences such as solar radiation, heavy rain and hail.
+The areas are scientifically managed by the Francisco Josephinum.

 RWA Solar Solutions and Frutura cooperate in the field of agricultural photovoltaics

-The company Frutura, producer and Austria’s largest marketer of fruit and vegetables, was won as a partner for the cultivation of the agricultural area.
+The company Frutura, producer and Austria’s largest marketer of fruit and vegetables, has been won as a partner for the management of the agricultural land.

-The Ecosolar Biotope Pöchlarn combines a unique photovoltaic system with biodiversity areas and a test facility for agricultural photovoltaics.
-The goal of the project is sustainable power generation in harmony with nature and agricultural use.
-This enables a significant increase in space efficiency.
-The concept specifically focused on practicality.
-For this reason, RWA Solar Solutions was also looking for a competent partner to manage the test facility.
+The Pöchlarn eco-solar biotope combines a unique photovoltaic system with biodiversity areas and a test facility for agricultural photovoltaics.
+The aim of the project is to generate sustainable electricity in harmony with nature and agricultural use.
+This enables a significant increase in land efficiency.
+The focus of the concept was specifically on practical suitability.
+For this reason, RWA Solar Solutions was also looking for a competent partner to manage the test system.

 Frutura tests cultivation with apple trees

-Oliver Eisenhöld, Division Manager Energy RWA Raiffeisen Ware Austria: “We are very pleased to have won the company Frutura as a partner for the use of the test area.
-The coming challenges in terms of climate change and the energy transition can be minimized by concepts such as agricultural photovoltaics.
-In this way, we want to support the regional supply of food and independent energy in the long term.”
+Oliver Eisenhöld, Head of Energy at RWA Raiffeisen Ware Austria: “We are delighted to have Frutura as a partner for the use of the test area.
+The upcoming challenges in relation to climate change and the energy transition can be minimized through concepts such as agricultural photovoltaics.
+We want to support the regional supply of food and independent energy in the long term.”

-The cultivation of apple trees is now being tested on a defined reference area directly under the photovoltaic system.
+The cultivation of apple trees is now being tested on a defined reference area directly below the photovoltaic system.

 “Frutura is a pioneer in sustainable agriculture.
-With the use of geothermal energy, we have set new standards in the year-round, resource-saving production of fruit and vegetables.
-We are taking the next innovative step by using photovoltaic systems to protect our apple crop.
-The cooperation with RWA Solar Solutions is an example of how we can make the world a better place together without having to sacrifice quality of life or efficient production,” says Fritz Häupl, Head of Strategic Procurement at Frutura.
+With the use of geothermal energy, we have set new standards in the year-round, resource-conserving production of fruit and vegetables.
+By using photovoltaic systems to protect our apple harvest, we are taking the next innovative step.
+The collaboration with RWA Solar Solutions is an example of how we can make the world a better place together without having to sacrifice quality of life or efficient production,” says Fritz Häupl, Head of Strategic Procurement at Frutura.

 Concept to start of construction: April 2019 to Nov 2020